-The V1422 does not initiate a communications failure announcement to the host computer.
-Use the active com/fail report discussed on page 25 if a communications failure is suspected.
-Note that when communications fail between a receiver and the V1422, the video from that receiver's camera will display on the host computer's monitor.
+The V1466 does not initiate a communications failure announcement to the host computer.
+Use the active com/fail report discussed on page 22 if a communications failure is suspected.
+Note that when communications fail between a receiver and the V1466, the video from that receiver's camera will display on the host computer's monitor if the procedure discussed in the following paragraph is performed.